jmahabal/wojbomb/README.md

 Context
 =======

 [Adrian Wojnarowski](http://www.twitter.com/wojespn) is a well-known NBA reporter.
 Over the past several years, he has broken several major stories about the NBA, mostly notably about where players were headed during Free Agency.
 NBA fans on the internet used the label `wojbombs` for these news tidbits, with `woj`+`nukes` or some other `woj`+ballistic combination depending on the 'bigness' of the news.
 This bot attempts to perform this classification automatically.

 How it Works
 ============

 The machine learning element is at the moment very, very naive.
-It takes in the past 3,000 or so tweets from Woj, filters it to only those that aren't re-tweets, and then runs a bi- and tri-gram CountVectorizer across the tweets.
+It takes in the past 3,000 or so tweets from Woj, filters it to only those that aren't retweets, and then runs a bi- and tri-gram CountVectorizer across the tweets.
 I then build a Random Forest Regression model off of this tweet word matrix, with my target column the number of retweets the tweet received (so the model is biased against very recent tweets, which may not have had enough time to reach their potential).

 I pickle this model, and then run each new tweet through it.
 To grab new tweets, I use Tweepy for access to the Twitter Stream, and filter the stream by original Woj tweets only.